Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people and the world around them.

-Here at Autism Together, we support over 400 adults with autism, and many more families with children on the autism spectrum, to do just that.
+Here at Autism Together, we support over 400 autistic adults, and many more families with children on the autism spectrum, to do just that.

 Every autistic person is unique and how autism affects them will be unique too.
 Each person will have their particular strengths, along with areas where they might need support.
 That is why we take a person-centred approach at Autism Together, we appreciate that everyone’s needs are different.

-For example, some people with autism may need support with communication, some with sensory issues, others with diets, relationships or anxiety.
+For example, some autistic people may need support with communication, some with sensory issues, others with diets, relationships, or anxiety.

 Some individuals may have difficulties with social and emotional communication and interacting with people.
 Others may develop repetitive or restrictive patterns of behaviour.
 Some may be over-sensitive to sensory inputs, while others may be under-sensitive and seek out strong sensations.

 How do families cope?

 Raising an autistic child can place extraordinary demands on parents.
 There is more awareness of autism in society today, but parents of autistic children have noticed that sometimes members of the public can lack understanding or empathy towards their children, such as when they are having a meltdown.

 A meltdown can happen when an autistic person is in crisis and cannot control or cope with the feelings of distress and anxiety that may sometimes overwhelm them.

 Fortunately, there are many charities and organisations, like Autism Together, ready to offer help, advice and support to those people and their families.